insani-org/onscripter-insani/README.md

 All of the above have to have the same file extension (all ```.ttf``` for instance).

 ### UTF8 vs. SHIFT_JIS Encoded Files
 Most of the files in this project are encoded as UTF8.
-However, there are three files in particular that are encoded as SHIFT_JIS, those being:
+However, there are several files in particular that are encoded as SHIFT_JIS, those being:

+- ```ONScripter_rmenu.cpp```
 - ```ONScripter_text.cpp```
 - ```ScriptParser.h```
 - ```ScriptParser.cpp```

-That is because these three files have several strings that *must be in their original SHIFT_JIS format* unless you want to cause random memory corruption-related crashes whenever you are in UTF8 mode.
+That is because these files have several strings that *must be in their original SHIFT_JIS format* unless you want to cause random memory corruption-related crashes whenever you are in UTF8 mode.
 The reason behind this issue is a fascinating artifact of a time when ONScripter was in its infancy, and cared about no other character encoding other than SHIFT_JIS (or, more accurately, Windows CP932, a very close relative of SHIFT_JIS).
 ONScripter initializes several subsystems, including what is known as the kinsoku process, *during initialization of the engine itself*, before any script file is read.
 Despite the fact that UTF8 support has been introduced over the years, ONScripter is fundamentally not a Unicode-aware program by design, and it shows in cases like this.
 There is no way, with this design, for the engine to know whether it's in CP932 or UTF8 mode -- and so it assumes CP932, and assumes all strings are CP932-encoded for the purposes of initialization.

 All this to say: if you want to contribute to onscripter-insani, **make extra sure that these files are encoded as SHIFT_JIS and not UTF8**.
 You will cause random crashes all over the place, usually upon startup in UTF8 mode, if you do not.